mesosphere/marathon/docs/docs/task-handling.md

 ```
 case TASK_ERROR => Error
 ```
 The task description contains an error.
-After Marathon marks the task as an Error, it expunges the task and starts a new one.
+After Marathon marks the task as an error, it expunges the task and starts a new one.

 ```
 case TASK_FAILED => Failed